 One way of telling a very well used camera is to look at the top plate just to the left of the wind knob.
 A camera that has taken many pictures will have a crescent wipe mark visible on the top plate where the thumb has rubbed while winding the camera.

-A good rule of thumb is that the camera will need a complete servicing in order to be reliable.
+A good rule of thumb is that any Contax you buy will need a complete overhaul in order to be accurate, reliable and adjusted so that it will not self destruct..

 Another good rule of thumb is that if the camera looks really beautiful and is truly pristine it has a serious problem that prevents it from taking good pictures that no one has been able to figure out in the last 50 or so years.
-I have had the unhappy experience of purchasing some cameras that were very beautiful externally, but inside they showed the work of many desperate angry hands with tools in them.
+I have had the experience of purchasing some cameras that were very beautiful externally, but inside they showed the work of many desperate angry hands with tools in them.
+The good thing about these cameras is that they were not used and so when restored they are effectively brand new.
+The cost is higher to restore one of these cameras but they are new.

 There is another kind of beautiful camera to avoid.
 This is a camera that has been beautified through the use of Kiev camera external trim parts or a complete repainting using cheap black paint.
 There are some active EBay sellers working out of the Netherlands who are expert in exploiting the resolution limitations of the Ebay JPEG photographs to hide the small signs of a black paint repaint job, silver paint on worn out rusted screw heads, substitute parts, and other dishonest schemes designed to defraud honest buyers.
 There are even Contax I's being sold out of russia and the Netherlands with a very high quality modern plastic stick on artificial leather that is imprinted with very good looking Zeiss-Ikon stamps.

 The simple fact of the matter is that Contax IIa and IIIa cameras are truly rare.
 In the days before Ebay it used to be a special event to see even one of them at a very large camera show.
 Ebay has made them seem to be relatively abundant but they are not.
-Because of this rarity there are not a lot of abundant sources from which one can choose.
+Because of this rarity there are no good sources from which one can choose a camera that is not old and does not need a complete overhaul..
 I have had personal experiences with all of the sources and have listed them below for your use.

 When I opened them they were in completely original condition and they'd been sent to me because they didn't work properly.
 One was even sent to me from Japan.
 So understand that any camera you may buy from these sources will need a complete overhaul to be reliable and operate properly.